unkn0wn-root/resterm/README.md

 - **OpenAPI importer** converts OpenAPI specs into Resterm-ready `.http` collections from the CLI.
 - **Inline** requests and **curl** import for one-off calls (`Ctrl+Enter` on a URL or curl block).
 - **Pretty/Raw/Header/Diff/History/Stream** views with optional split panes, pinned comparisons, and live event playback.
+- **Multi-environment compare** via `@compare` directives or the global `--compare` flag + `g+c` shortcut so you can blast the same request across dev/stage/prod, review the Compare tab, and persist bundled history entries.
 - **Built-in** OAuth 2.0 client plus support for basic, bearer, API key, and custom header auth.
 - **Latency** with `@profile` to benchmark endpoints and render histograms right inside the TUI.
 - **Tracing and Timeline** with `@trace` to enable request tracing.